Donaldduck8/bluekit/README.md

 ```
 ### Cache

 In order to accelerate multiple installations of Bluekit, you can provide a file named ``scoop_cache.zip`` as part of the bundle.
 This file will allow Scoop to avoid downloading the same programs repeatedly.

-This file can be created by installing Bluekit with the `--keep-cache` argument and zipping up the contents of the `%USERPROFILE%\scoop\cache` folder afterwards.
+This file can be created by installing Bluekit with the `--keep-cache` argument (or enabling the corresponding option in the settings) and zipping up the contents of the `%USERPROFILE%\scoop\cache` folder after installation.

+## FAQ

+> [!NOTE]
+> My terminal is lacking the Windows bar and I can't move / close it!

+When using the default configuration, Windows Terminal is launched in Focus mode.
+You can press `Ctrl+Shift+P` to open the command palette and search for "Toggle focus mode" to disable it.

+Alternatively, you could start GlazeWM and explore a tiling windows manager!
+ChrisTitusTech has a nice introduction to GlazeWM on [Youtube](https://www.youtube.com/watch?v=0I8HyVMKEeo).

 ## Contributing